TaniaZeidan/NutriTrackAI/README.md

 ## Feature Highlights
 - **Food logging & macro tracking** - Log gram-based foods from a curated reference, extend the dataset when items are missing, and view totals and trends backed by SQLite (`data/processed/nutritrackai.db`).
-- **Weekly planning & grocery export** - Generate macro-aware plans with `tools.meal_planner`, summarize them in the UI, and turn them into categorized grocery CSVs.
+- **Weekly planning & grocery export** - Generate macro-aware plans either manually or by chatting with the NutriTrack agent, then summarize them in the UI and turn them into categorized grocery CSVs.
-- **Cooking assistant** - Retrieve recipes with the FAISS-backed RAG pipeline and display scaled, tip-rich cooking steps.
+- **Grounded cooking assistant** - Conversationally request recipes; the app retrieves relevant documents from the FAISS index and asks Gemini for a grounded, macro-aware response.
 - **Conversation & agent layer** - `src/agent` wires LangChain tools and optional Gemini models so you can orchestrate the calorie tracker, planner, grocery list, and cooking helpers through a single agent facade.
 - **All-local datasets** - Recipes and nutrition references live under `data/raw`, while FAISS artifacts and the SQLite database remain in `data/processed`.